 1MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indices or any securities or financial products.
 This report is not approved, reviewed, or produced by MSCI.

 The performance data comparison presented is intended to illustrate the Fund’s historical performance as compared with historical performance of widely quoted market indices.
 There are various important differences that may exist between the Fund and the stated indices that may affect the performance of each.
-The benchmark is a blend of 25% MSCI World Index, 35% S&P/TSX Composite Index and 40% FTSE Canada Universe Bond Index.
+The benchmark is a blend of 25% MSCI World Index, 35% S&P/TSX Composite Index.
+30% FTSE Canada Universe Bond Index and 10% Bloomberg Barclays Global Aggregate Bond Index (CAD Hedged).
 The blended benchmark presented is intended to provide a more realistic representation of the general asset classes in which the Fund invests.
 The MSCI World Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed markets.
 The MSCI World Index consists of 24 developed market country indices.
 The S&P/TSX Composite Index is the premier indicator of market activity for Canadian equity markets, with 95% coverage of Canadian-based, TSX-listed companies.
 The index includes common stock and income trust units and is designed to offer the representation of a broad benchmark index while maintaining the liquidity characteristics of narrower indices.
 The FTSE Canada Universe Bond Index is comprised of Canadian investment grade bonds and has significantly different portfolio duration characteristics.
 The FTSE Canada Universe Bond Index consists of a broadly diversified selection of investment-grade Government of Canada, provincial, corporate and municipal bonds issued domestically in Canada.
+The Bloomberg Barclays Global Aggregate Bond Index (CAD Hedged) is a measure of global investment grade debt from 24 local currency markets that includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging markets issuers.
 The Fund's fixed income component can invest in both investment grade and high yield bonds while the benchmark has exposure only to investment grade bonds.
 The Fund’s geographic exposure may differ from that of the benchmark.
 The Fund may have different currency risk exposure than the benchmark.
 The Fund may hold cash while the benchmark does not.
 Overall, the Fund's bond and equity exposure can differ, because the Fund does not use a fixed ratio similar to the benchmark.
 It is not possible to invest directly in market indices.
 The performance comparison is for illustrative purposes only and does not imply future performance.
 Effective February 7, 2014, Distinction Balanced Portfolio merged into this Fund.
 Historical performance for this series is calculated from the date of the material merger.